VMware Site Recovery for VMware Cloud FAQ

 VMware Site Recovery uses a special license key that is added and managed by the service.
 No user involvement is required.

-- Which replication software is supported?
+- Which replication software is supported with VMware Site Recovery?

 - Can VMware Site Recovery protect workloads on physical servers?